 Giving and volunteering

-- We agreed a minimum three days of volunteering leave for every member of staff to help their local community.
+- Every member of staff was entitled to a minimum three days volunteering to help their local community.

 We are committed to supporting major appeals, including responding compassionately in times of emergency and crisis.

 In December 2016, we accepted donations through our branch and ATM networks to the Disasters and Emergency Committee (DEC) appeals for the Yemen Crisis Appeal.
 We also waived international transfer fees to Yemen and made a corporate donation to the appeal, taking the total raised to almost £800,000.

 The RBS community policy is committed to supporting our communities.
 It does so through delivery of bankwide strategic programmes, making donations for specific charitable purposes and encouraging our employees to get involved with the community through giving, fundraising and volunteering.